I think now I understand.

 New Orleans (Sun Belt #1 vs. C-USA #4)…North Texas vs. Cincinnati

 $—No bowl-eligible WAC team

-#—Liberty Bowl gets first pick for losing Utah
+#—Liberty Bowl gets first pick for losing Utah to BCS

 ^—No bowl-eligible Big Ten team